helm/chartmuseum/README.md

 Make sure your environment is properly setup to access `mycontainer`.

-To do so, you much set the following env vars:
+To do so, you must set the following env vars:
 - `AZURE_STORAGE_ACCOUNT`
 - `AZURE_STORAGE_ACCESS_KEY`